Welcome.

 Spirit laughs at my outlines.

 Words wake me in the night.
 I’m given details in dreams, and the themes are always the same.
-I write about time, memory, family, interconnection, and yes, magic.
+I write about time, memory, family, the nature of reality, and magical phenomena.
 Between 2015 and 2019, I wrote a weekly and monthly column for Horoscope.com and the Fleeting Connections blog.
 From 2019 to 2024, I wrote the online publication The Magic Guide.
 And in 2022, my essay on Salem and the social perceptions of witchcraft was published in the Lincoln Center Theater Review.
-Over the years, my true magical stories have inspired readers to gift me the sobriquet “The Queen of Synchronicity.”
+Over the years, my work has inspired readers to gift me the sobriquet “The Queen of Synchronicity.”